The Essential Concrete Tools List: 30 Different Types & Their Uses

-These saws can cut though anything – but chop saws do well with metal, which you’ll need to cut the rebar.
+These saws can cut through anything, but chop saws do well with metal, which you’ll need to cut the rebar.

 12. Plate Compactor

-A compactor helps you to compact gravel and other granular surfaces to create a tightly packed, dense surface for your concrete slab to rest on.
-They especially come in handy when it comes to unstable or uneven soils, where achieving a stable base is paramount before pouring concrete.
+A compactor helps compact gravel and other granular surfaces to create a tightly packed, dense surface for your concrete slab to rest on.
+They are handy for unstable or uneven soil, where achieving a stable base is paramount before pouring concrete.

-For your concrete to be firm and durable, you must remove any air pockets within it to ensure that it is stable.
-Vibrators help you in that regard by shaking the wet concrete to remove any air pockets.
+For your concrete to be firm and durable, you must remove any air pockets within it to ensure stability.
+Vibrators help you by shaking the wet concrete to remove any air pockets.
 They come in four main types:

-These come with a vibrating probe that you immerse in wet concrete
+The internal types come with a vibrating probe that you immerse in wet concrete.

-This tool is attached to the edges of the concrete form to create vibrations that eliminate any air pockets that are near the edges.
+This tool is attached to the edges of the concrete form to create vibrations that eliminate any air pockets near the edges.

 This vibrator is attached to a screed to create vibrations on the surface of the concrete during screeding.